graphql/graphql-spec/spec/Section 6 -- Execution.md

         - For each entry {stream} in {childStreams}, append {stream} to {streams}.
         - Set {responseValue} as the value for {responseKey} in {resultMap}.
+- For each {fieldDeferPaths} and {deferredFieldGroupSet} in {deferredGroupedFieldSets}:
+  - Let {deferRecord} be the result of running {ExecuteDeferredField(deferredFieldGroupSet, objectType, objectValue, variableValues, parentPath, fieldDeferPaths)}.
+  - For each {deferPath} in {fieldDeferPaths}:
+    - Let {deferForPath} be the map in {defers} for {deferPath}; if no such map exists, create it as an empty unordered map.
+    - Add an entry to {deferForPath} with key {deferPath} and the value {deferRecord}.
 - Return {resultMap}, {defers} and {streams}.

 Note: {resultMap} is ordered by which fields appear first in the operation.
 This